People are our key asset and the continuous learning, development and nurturing of both existing and future talent is key to our success.

 To register for one to one psychological support please use the following link

-Drop-in common rooms specifically for AOs and Governing Body members are designed to you during this transition.
-They will provide you with a short (90 minute) online network meetings for a maximum of 15 participants.
+These common rooms will provide you with a short (90 minute) online network meetings for a maximum of 15 participants.
 Each confidential meeting provides an opportunity to connect with colleagues, to make sense of and compare experience, to refresh and focus on whatever feels important in a context of mutual support.

 Chief Executive Development Network (CEDN)